 A quick guide to the best red wine temperatures

 • Light-bodied, or ‘chillable’ reds: Serve these reds slightly chilled.
-Aim for around 12-13 °C (54 – 56 degrees Fahrenheit), but some can go down to 10 degrees, too.
+Aim for around 12-13°C (54-56°F), but some can go down to 10°C, too

-• Medium-bodied reds: Serve between 14 and 16 °C (56 – 60°F)
+• Medium-bodied reds: Serve between 14 and 16°C (57-61°F)

-• Full-bodied reds: Serve between 16 and 18 °C (61 – 65 °F) (cooler is probably better)
+• Full-bodied reds: Serve between 16 and 18°C (61-64°F) (cooler is probably better)

 What does ‘room temperature’ mean when serving red wine?

-The conventional way of thinking about serving red wine has long been the somewhat vague guidance: ‘room temperature.’
+The conventional way of thinking about serving red wine has long been the somewhat vague guidance: ‘room temperature’.
 The problem with this notion is two-fold.
 One is that it’s awfully subjective.
-Merriam-Webster dictionary defines room temperature as ‘a comfortable temperature that is not too hot or too cold.’
+Merriam-Webster dictionary defines room temperature as ‘a comfortable temperature that is not too hot or too cold’.

-The thermostat in a given household could differ between one and 10 degrees from their neighbours, so while the definition may have a sort of ‘Goldilocks’ sentiment, ‘just right’ means different things to different people.
+The thermostat in a given household could differ between one and 10 degrees from its neighbours, so while the definition may have a sort of ‘Goldilocks’ sentiment, ‘just right’ means different things to different people.

-Another popular notion that might steer drinkers away from the ‘room temperature’ is that these guidelines come from a different era.
-Think of an old country chateau, its thick stone walls, a fire burning in the hearth.
+Another popular notion that might steer drinkers away from the term ‘room temperature’ is that these guidelines come from a different era.
+Think of an old country château, its thick stone walls, a fire burning in the hearth.
 This is a far cry from central heating.

 Are you serving red wines too warm?